-Sports Mole looks at how Real Madrid could line up in Saturday's La Liga clash with Real Betis.
+Sports Mole takes an in-depth look at how Real Madrid could line up in Saturday's La Liga clash with Real Betis.

-Real Madrid will be looking to secure their first win of the 2020-21 La Liga season when they head to Seville to face Real Betis on Saturday night.
+Real Madrid will be attempting to secure their 22nd La Liga victory of the season when they welcome fifth-placed Real Betis to the Spanish capital this weekend.

 Los Blancos, who beat Cadiz 3-0 on Wednesday to rise to the top of the table, will again be without the services of Sergio Ramos, Lucas Vazquez and Ferland Mendy on Saturday through injury.

 Federico Valverde will also be absent as he recovers from coronavirus, but there is a chance that Eden Hazard could be involved as he continues to battle to recover from a muscular problem.

 Luka Modric and Toni Kroos were both left out against Cadiz, with the former tweaking his back during a training session on Tuesday, while the latter is thought to have a slight muscular problem.

 Kroos is expected to return to the side this weekend, though, and there could also be a start for Dani Carvajal, who made his return from injury off the bench against Cadiz.